Zero-Trust Network Access

 Nevertheless, the largest hidden price tag of VPNs is the IT/help desk time for end-user technical support covering the setup and configuration of VPN client software, as well as ongoing troubleshooting.

-A SaaS SDP solution, on the other hand, can scale instantaneously when demand increases, without the need for additional server or software.
+A SaaS SDP solution, on the other hand, can scale instantaneously when demand increases, without the need for additional servers or software.
 Leveraging a backbone of global PoPs, an SDP solution deployed in the cloud can scale up to millions of concurrent users, without requiring any upfront investment or ongoing maintenance.
 It offers a simpler SDP client that can be installed independently with no IT support, and in some cases also a clientless option for temporary remote workers, like contractors with unmanaged BYOD.

 Summary: Traditional VPN vs SDP